vaibhavikakade29/vaibhavikakade29/README.md

 👋 Hi, I’m @vaibhavikakade29
 👀 I’m interested in developing skills related to  computer applications.
-🌱 I’m currently learning and have experience in programming languages like C,PHP,DSA,Big Data,CPP,Java,Python, and software management.
+🌱 I’m currently learning and have experience in programming languages like C,PHP,DSA,Big Data,CPP,Java,Python,Basic React and software management.
 💞️ I’m looking to collaborate on projects related to business technologies, software development, and data analysis.
 ⚡ Fun fact: I have great multitasking skills and enjoy balancing multiple projects at once!